Security assessment: Domain controllers with Print spooler service available

 While this security assessment focuses on domain controllers, any server is potentially at risk to this type of attack.

 - Make sure to investigate your Print spooler settings, configurations, and dependencies before disabling this service and preventing active printing workflows.

 - The domain controller role adds a thread to the spooler service that is responsible for performing print pruning – removing the stale print queue objects from the Active Directory.
 Therefore, the security recommendation to disable the Print spooler service is a trade-off between security and the ability to perform print pruning.
 To address the issue, you should consider periodically pruning stale print queue objects.

 How do I use this security assessment?

-Use the report table to discover which of your domain controllers has the Print spooler service enabled.
+Review the suggested improvement action at https://security.microsoft.com/securescore?viewid=actions to discover which of your domain controllers has the Print spooler service enabled.